sourcegraph/handbook/content/ce/customer-support-onboarding.md

 * Add or substantially update at least one section to our official product documentation
 * Purchase the book [Leader's Guide to Unconscious Bias](https://www.franklincovey.com/unconscious-bias-book/) by Pamela Fuller in preparation for values training 2
 * Start attending values training 1-3 sessions (invite sent by Virginia)
+* Virginia will review some of your first 25 closed cases and offer a summary of everything she loved and any questions she has to learn more about your work style